stripe-samples/subscription-use-cases/fixed-price-subscriptions/README.md

 - 🔒Save the payment method details to a customer
 - 🚫Handle payment failures
 - 💰Subscribe the customer to a subscription plan
-- ➕Upgrade and downgrade on plans
+- ➕Upgrade and downgrade on prices

 ## How to run locally